srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	29 |
 	30 | #####################################################################

-Here, the MMC and MNC values at lines 21 & 22 are changed to the values used in the EPC.
+Here, the MCC and MNC values at lines 21 & 22 are changed to the values used in the EPC.

 For both of the config files the rest of the values can be left at the default values.
 They may be changed as needed, but further customization is not necessary to enable the successful connection of a COTS UE.